gvamshi-metrological/metrological-sdk-subtitles/docs/plugins/videoplayer.md

 ### SubtitlesParse

-you can also parse a subtitle file from a URL and get current subtitles
+subtitle plugin allows you to fetch and parse the subtitle file from the given URL and you can read the subtitle text from the parsed file based on the current videoplayback time.

 ```js
 const subtitlesUrl = 'http://abc.def.com/xyz.srt'